PhD, Economics, University of Toronto

 BSc, Mathematics, University of Alberta

 Nathan Yang is an Assistant Professor in Marketing at McGill Desautels Faculty of Management, Project Coordinator for the BSRM-IVADO Research Initiative, and Affiliate Professor at McGill Bensadoun School of Retail Management (BSRM).
-He is also jointly affiliated with leading artificial intelligence, behavioral science, decision science, economics, health, public policy, and retail research institutes, including the Centre interuniversitaire de recherche en économie quantitative (CIREQ), Center for Interuniversity Research and Analysis of Organizations (CIRANO), McGill Centre for the Convergence of Health and Economics (MCCHE), Canadian Centre for Health Economics (CCHE), Group for Research in Decision Analysis (GERAD), Institute for Data Valorization (IVADO), and Behavioral Economics in Action at Rotman (BEAR).
+He is also jointly affiliated with leading artificial intelligence, behavioral science, decision science, economics, health, and public policy research institutes, including the Centre interuniversitaire de recherche en économie quantitative (CIREQ), Center for Interuniversity Research and Analysis of Organizations (CIRANO), McGill Centre for the Convergence of Health and Economics (MCCHE), Canadian Centre for Health Economics (CCHE), Group for Research in Decision Analysis (GERAD), Institute for Data Valorization (IVADO), and Behavioral Economics in Action at Rotman (BEAR).

 His main research interests are in big data and machine learning, health and wellness, behavioral science, retail, and empirical industrial organization.
 Much of his earlier work aims to gain a better understanding about market expansion strategies in various retail sectors (e.g., convenience stores, fast food restaurants, fast casual restaurants), whereby market expansion is a key instrument to grow a retailer's brand, and ultimately, sales.
 In addition to retailer expansion strategies, he has worked on (or is currently working on) projects that focus on various aspects of customer relationship management in a diverse set of industries.
 His most recent research attempts to blend together behavioral science, big data, economics, and machine learning to help nudge people towards healthier lifestyles.